 At Vivette's Dance Studio we believe in enabling each dancer to learn to dance to best of their own ability.
 Each child is different and we celebrate their differences.
 We are a "G-rated" studio, we believe that our young dancers have their whole lives to be old and we allow them to be the young ladies and gentlemen that they are.
 We believe in age appropriate music, costuming and choreography.
-We are a member of YPAD - Youth Protection Advocacy in Dance.
+Our adult classes are geared to the comfort level of the participants.

 We believe in teaching correct technique and terminolgy from the very youngest Starlet to the adult dancers so that they are learning how to dance not just "a" dance.

 We keep the youngest dancers engaged by combining their age-appropriate skills with seasonal choreography for Halloween and Christmas so that their will have learned a progression of skills for their final recital dances.
 We utilize many dance games that reinforce and enhance skills and keep their attention.